 History University of Minnesota

-Stacy Doepner-Hove is the Director of the Master's Program in Human Resources and Industrial Relations at the University of Minnesota’s Carlson School of Management.
+Stacy Doepner-Hove is the Director of the Master of Human Resources and Industrial Relations program at the University of Minnesota’s Carlson School of Management.
 In this position, she is charged with overall program development and management for the master's degree.
 Stacy works closely with students and student groups, as well as faculty and staff, to build and enhance the program and the degree.
-She also teaches courses in the area of Employee Engagement and Development and serves on committees throughout the college and University.
+She also teaches courses in the area of Leadership Development and Experiential Learning and serves on committees throughout the college and University.
 Prior to coming to the Carlson School, Stacy worked for the central office of Human Resources and the Law School - both at the University of Minnesota.
 She is also an active member of Minnesota's non-profit community, serving on various boards and committees.

 Recent speaking engagements and publications include: